istio/istio.io/content/en/docs/ops/ambient/upgrade/helm-upgrade/index.md

 As ambient is not yet stable, the following statement is not a compatibility guarantee and is subject to change, or removal.
 Prior to reaching stable status, this component and/or the control plane may receive breaking changes that prevent compatibility between minor versions.
 {{< /warning >}}

-The ztunnel at version 1.x is generally compatible with control plane at version 1.x-1, 1.x, and 1.x+1, which means the ztunnel DaemonSet and the Istio control plane can be upgraded independently and in any order, as long as their version difference is within one minor version.
+The ztunnel at version 1.x is generally compatible with control plane at version 1.x+1 and 1.x, which means the control plane must be upgraded before ztunnel, as long as their version difference is within one minor version.

 {{< warning >}}
 Upgrading ztunnel in-place will briefly disrupt all ambient mesh traffic on the node.